Battle of Mokra: Final struggles

 At 3:00 p.m., the Germans repeated the frontal assault with heavy artillery fire, tactical air attacks and almost 180 tanks from Wilkowiecko.
 Simultaneously, side attacks were commenced on the Polish flanks.
 The frontal assault was directed on the 2nd Squadron of the 12th Regiment (commanded by Stanisław Raczkowski), in the centre of the village.
 Although the Polish artillery destroyed many of them, the German tanks managed to break through again to the village.
 The 4th squadron under Feliks Pruszyński counter-attacked, but both squadrons were being constantly pressed towards the rail line.
 Colonel Filipowicz had no further reserves and the German tanks were nearing the railway crossing, while the Polish cavalry was being pushed back with heavy losses.
 Soon the regiments lost contact with each other.
 Because of the smoke, the battle broke down to a series of different skirmishes in the forests, the village and along the rails.
 All batteries but one of the 2nd Battalion were withdrawn from the battle.
 This made the situation of the 12th Regiment critical.

-The 2nd Mounted Rifle Regiment, the only unit that was still intact and in contact with the commander of the brigade, was ordered to assault at all costs and reinforce the 12th Regiment and the gap between the cavalry and the 84th Regiment in the south.
+The 2nd Mounted Rifle Regiment, the only unit that was still intact and in contact with the commander of the brigade, was ordered to assault at all costs and reinforce the 12th Regiment and the gap between the cavalry and the 4th battalion of the 84th Regiment in the south.
 This helped the Polish defence, but only for the moment.
 Colonel Filipowicz ordered the Polish tankettes to charge the German tanks in the village.
 Although the tankettes were not supplied with antitank ammunition, in the chaos of the battle they managed to halt the German advance temporarily.
 After losing one tankette the Poles withdrew, but managed to gain enough time for the armoured trains to return to the area.
 To the north, at the positions of the 19th Regiment the tanks also managed to break through and started crossing the railroad near Izbiska.
 When the German tanks crossed the line, both of the armoured trains arrived and attacked them from behind.
-While the losses in tanks were limited, the panic that started in German units resulted in many tanks being abandoned by their crews, who could not drive the tanks directly through the railway tracks (elevated some two metres above the ground); the crossing was blocked by burning AFVs.
+While the losses in tanks were limited, the panic that started in German units resulted in many tanks being abandoned by their crews, who could not drive the tanks directly through the railway tracks, which were elevated some two metres above the ground; the crossing was blocked by burning AFVs.
 Although both trains suffered some losses and were finally forced to retreat, the panic in German ranks was not stopped.
 In the smoke some of the German tanks started firing at German positions, while others simply retreated towards their initial position, directly through the German infantry.